 Co-founder, President and Director of Animal Care

 Cathy is a Wildlife Rehabilitator who has been licensed in New York, Austalia, and Colorado, her home state.
 She was also licensed for RVS while working in Colorado.
-She has been working in the field of wildlife rehabilitation since 2005; she has a Bachelor's degree in Environmental Studies with a specialization in Conservation from the University of Colorado, Boulder.
-Cathy received a wildlife rehabilitator license, including RVS licensing, while living in Colorado and Australia.
+She has been working in the field of wildlife rehabilitation since 2005, and has a Bachelor's degree in Environmental Studies with a specialization in Conservation from the University of Colorado, Boulder.
 Cathy started her wildlife career at Greenwood Wildlife rehabilitation center in Colorado where she helped shape their current program.
-She was the first Mammal Nursery Manager and her job included training volunteers and staff, writing protocols, and releasing incalculable numbers of successfully rehabilitated wildlife.
+She was the first Mammal Nursery Manager and her job included training volunteers and staff, writing protocols, and releasing countless numbers of successfully rehabilitated wildlife.
 Since then Cathy has worked, volunteered, and completed internships at other wildlife centers such as Wild Bird Fund (NY), The Wildlife Rehabilitation Center of Minnesota, and The Progressive Animal Welfare Society (in WA, her current home).
 Cathy is a former board member and current committee member of NYSWRC.

 Mai Lionni Guss